Our tight-knit community thrives because success is a shared goal.

 Academic Success Centre

-This service offers a wide range of lectures and workshops.
-Through this service you will learn how to get more out of lectures, take better notes, read your textbooks more effectively, manage your time, prepare for tests and exams and conquer procrastination. www.asc.utoronto.ca
+Through the Academic Success Centre, you will learn how to get more out of lectures, take better notes, read your textbooks more effectively, manage your time, prepare for tests and exams and conquer procrastination.

 Family Care Office